RizalMuhammad12/rizalmuhammad12/README.md

 # Hi I'm Rizal👋

 Welcome to my profile.
 I'm a 19-year-old student at [Politeknik Negeri Banjarmasin](https://www.poliban.ac.id/) in Indonesia, and I'm passionate about programming and web development.
-Thanks for stopping by – let's [connect](https://www.linkedin.com/in/Rizalmuhammad12)!
+Thanks for visiting – let's [connect](https://www.linkedin.com/in/Rizalmuhammad12)!

 ## Skill